ArtesOscuras/Notes/persistence/GoldenCertificate.md

 `certutil -store root` (or any store)

 You will see multiple certificates.
-If any of those have `Signature test passed` and don't say anything about `Private key is NOT exportable`, like this example:
+If any of those have  ⚠️ `Signature test passed`⚠️  and don't say anything about `Private key is NOT exportable`, like this example:

 ```
 ================ Certificate 8 ================